Finding Adequate Support is Important

 How does a somatic psychotherapy session actually work?

-I understand how important it is to make sure you feel comfortable working in this holistic and maybe new way.
+We understand how important it is to make sure you feel comfortable working in this holistic and maybe new way.
 When you work with me it's important to remember that there is no right or wrong way to "do" somatic psychotherapy.
 There are no expectations or rules here!

 In terms of structure, every session will be different and is based on what you want to focus on, what's coming up for you, either in the moment or during the past week, your goals for therapy, and what you may want to explore.

 The main difference is our sessions may transition from traditional "talk" therapy to an exploration of embodied self-awareness.
 What does that mean?
 Well, it means that rather than simply talking about your challenges, we may incorporate expressive arts, movement or visualizations in mindfulness for greater insight.
-I also incorporate body awareness into the sessions, since the body is often overlooked but carries a great deal of information.
+We also incorporate body awareness into the sessions, since the body is often overlooked but carries a great deal of information.

 Do all somatic therapists work the same?